A road trip from Perth to Exmouth takes in a lot of what makes Western Australia beautiful. And importantly, you can cover it all in a week.

-Way back in 2009 I took a small bus trip up the coast from Perth to Exmouth over five days.
+In 2009 I travelled between Perth and Exmouth on a bus tour over five days.
 I’d written about it at the time and the company I travelled with – WesternXposure Bus Tours – no longer provides this trip.
 They do however have a trip with the same first five days but instead of returning to Perth on days 6 and 7, it continues to Broome via Karijini National Park.
-This post covers the summary of the trip and a list of all the sites you can see when driving between Perth and Exmouth.
+This post covers the summary of the trip and a list of many of the sights between Perth and Exmouth.
 To read more about the tour and the company, click here.

-- Kalbarri National Park and Shell Beach, stay in Denham or Monkey Mia
+- Day 2: Kalbarri National Park and Shell Beach, stay in Denham or Monkey Mia

 - Day 4: Full day exploring Coral Bay

 - Day 5: Arrival in Exmouth and visit to Turquoise Bay

 Day 1 – Perth to Kalbarri